RajdeepBiswas/FindMyImage/README.md

 # FindMyImage
-Use AI and exhaust data mining to arrange, tag, categorize, generate caption and search through all your images in a flash.
+Use AI, Search and exhaust data mining to resize, arrange, tag, categorize, generate caption and search through all your images in a flash.